ComfortDelGro Australia: CDC Northern Territory

 CDC Northern Territory is a bus operator which operates in Alice Springs, Darwin, Palmerston, Jabiru and Humpty Doo in Northern Territory.
 It was rebranded from Buslink in July 2022, after ComfortDelGro acquired Buslink in 2018.
 It operates all of Darwin and Palmerston's bus services.

 CDC Queensland

 CDC Queensland a bus operator in Queensland, operating in Gladstone and Sunshine Coast as CDC Gladstone and CDC Sunshine Coast respectively.
 It was renamed from Buslink Queensland on 1 October 2020.
-ComfortDelGro acquired Rockhampton-based Young's Bus Service in 2021.
+ComfortDelGro acquired Rockhampton-based Young's Bus Service in 2021, which was rebranded into CDC Queensland in December 2024.

 National Patient Transport

 National Patient Transport is one of the largest private providers of non-emergency patient transport services in Australia.
 ComfortDelGro acquired National Patient Transport in April 2018.

-Other ComfortDelGro operations in Australia

-These operations are operations of ComfortDelGro in Australia that are not part of ComfortDelGro Corporation Australia.
+Western Australia

 Swan Taxis

 ComfortDelGro fully owns Swan Taxis, a taxi company operates taxis in Perth.
-Swan Taxis was formed by Matt Reid in 1928 and in October 2010, it was acquired by ComfortDelGro after an offer was made in July earlier that year.
+Swan Taxis was formed by Matt Reid in 1928.
+In October 2010, it was acquired by ComfortDelGro after an offer was made in July earlier that year.
 In October 2017, Swan Taxis acquired Metro WA Taxi Management Pty Ltd (Metro Taxi), the largest taxi management company in Perth.
 The acquisition marked Swan Taxis' entry into fleet management and ownership.

-Being wholly owned by ComfortDelGro since acquisition, the Swan Taxis operation was never part of the ComfortDelGro Cabcharge joint venture, and therefore remains a separate entity to ComfortDelGro Corporation Australia.
+Being ComfortDelGro Cabcharge joint venture became wholly owned by ComfortDelGro since acquisition, the Swan Taxis operation was never part of the joint venture, and therefore remains (as of 2023) a direct subsidiary of Singapore's ComfortDelGro rather than a subsidiary of ComfortDelGro Corporation Australia.